 Starting today, Chinese people all over the world engage in a wide variety of traditional customs and practices that involve food and gift giving.
 Dumplings (sometimes known as Dim Sum) that are shaped like gold bars are eaten.
 Children receive small amounts of money in red envelopes (Hong Bao).
 Adults may receive a gift of tangerines, which are symbols of prosperity and happiness, or kumquats, which are another prosperity symbol.
 Schools and businesses in China close for at least a week.

-My nephew, who is an architect in Shanghai, says they don’t get much sleep during this week due to all the firecrackers going off at all hours of the night.
+My nephew, who is an architect in Hong Kong, says they don’t get much sleep during this week due to all the firecrackers going off at all hours of the night.